michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 `subscribeNext` will only react to `Next` events.
 You can also use `subscribeCompleted` and `subscribeError`.
 These all are also convenience methods of a `subscribe` method.
 I suggest always using the convenience methods.

+#### Dispose Bag 🗑

 The only cryptic thing here is the `addDisposableTo` method.

 >Dispose bags are used to return ARC like behavior to RX.
 >When a DisposeBag is deallocated, it will call dispose on each of the added disposables.

 You add the `Disposable`s you create when you subscribe to the bag.
-When the bag's `deinit` is called the `Disposable`s in the bag get disposed off - it's that simple.
+When the bag's `deinit` is called the `Disposable`s (subscriptions) that didn't finish will be disposed of.

-It's used to dispose of old references that you pass in the closure and resources that are not needed anymore: for example an open HTTP connection.
+It's used to dispose of old references that you pass in the closure and resources that are not needed anymore: for example an open HTTP connection, a database connection or a cache.

+If you don't understand now, don't worry, a concrete example is coming.

 ### Observable operators